wchang-546/python-password-protector/README.md

 - User is able to generate new secure passwords and save for future use.
 - User is able to access and change the database of stored login credentials.

+-- create new tables with password and platform using foreign keys to connect them with same key as id

 ***

 ## App Summary